sadia049/Blog/README.md

 Implemented user authentication using the Laravel Breeze package.
 This provides a simple and customizable way to handle user registration, login, and password reset functionalities.

-*[Registration:]  Users can sign up for an account using the registration form.
+* [Registration:]  Users can sign up for an account using the registration form
-*[Login:] Registered users can log in to their accounts securely.
+* [Login:] Registered users can log in to their accounts securely
-*[Password Reset:]Users can reset their passwords if forgotten.
+* [Password Reset:]Users can reset their passwords if forgotten

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>